Call the Parks & Recreation office at 509-527-4527 to inquire about a permit prior to beginning any work on a street tree.

 We want to make sure you do street tree work safely and correctly while keeping our tree inventory up to date.

-You can download and print the permit form below, then fill it out and send it to the Parks and Recreation Department.
-We will inspect your proposed planting site or tree work, and the Municipal Arborist will contact you.
+You can download and print the permit form below, fill it out and send it to the Parks and Recreation Department or stop by our office at 55 E Moore Street.

 What kind of tree can you plant?